Data-driven equation for drug-membrane permeability across drugs and membranes

 \subsection{Learning permeability models}

-Table~\ref{tab:descriptors} contains the four models considered in this work: ($i$) $f^{\rm Hyd}$ is a baseline hydrophobicity model, which linearly correlates with water/octanol partitioning free energy; and ($ii$-$iv$) $f^{\rm 1D}$ to $f^{\rm 3D}$ linearly correlate with one to three secondary feature(s) identified by SISSO.
+Table~\ref{tab:descriptors} contains the four models considered in this work: ($i$) $f^{\rm Hyd}$ is a baseline hydrophobicity model, which linearly correlates with water/octanol partitioning free energy; and ($ii$--$iv$) $f^{\rm 1D}$ to $f^{\rm 3D}$ linearly correlate with one to three secondary feature(s) identified by SISSO.
 For each model, $c_i^{\rm m}$ correspond to non-zero coefficients for model m and index $i$, reported in Tab.~\ref{tab:descriptors}.
 For all models, $\dgwol$ takes on a central role, as expected by the performance of the baseline.
 The simplest SISSO model, $f^{\rm 1D} = c_0^{\rm 1D} + c_1^{\rm 1D}(\apkamath-\bpkamath-2\beta\dgwol)$, is remarkably robust: it is systematically identified as the best performing 1D model across all 10 training sets.
 Given that we trained on only 10\% ($\sim 42\,000$ compounds) of the dataset, this highlights this model's performance compared to all other candidates (see SI for a list of candidate one-dimensional models).
+The stability of the model---given such a small training fraction---speaks for the robustness of the equation.
 Its improved accuracy compared to the baseline will be evaluated further down.